OpenSILEX/docs-community-dev/docs/codingStyle.md

 ```

 ## Variables, constants, classes, packages naming
-Follow the coding global best practices.
-See for instance [this article](https://dzone.com/articles/best-practices-variable-and).
+Follow the coding global best practices of the language.

-Main rules to follow :
-* use meaningful names
-* avoid abbreviations: "connection" instead of "con"
-* use Camel Case (aka Upper Camel Case) for classes: VelocityResponseWriter
-* use Lower Case for packages: com.company.project.ui
-* use Mixed Case (aka Lower Camel Case) for variables: studentName
-* use Upper Case for constants : MAX_PARAMETER_COUNT = 100
-* use Camel Case for enum class names and Upper Case for enum values
-* don't use '_' anywhere except constants and enum values (which are constants)
+See for instance [this article](https://dzone.com/articles/best-practices-variable-and) or The Clean Coder: A Code of Conduct for Professional Programmers by Robert Martin .

 ## Tags